Social Media Basics | What is Social Media?

 Social Media is simply people communicating, interacting, and sharing information across the web.

-Social Media isn’t limited to just Facebook and Twitter, although those are critical points for having a strong social media presence (and are also good for SEO).
-Social Media encompasses all social networking sites and blogs that people are sharing interests and information which is referred to as content–pictures, texts, links, videos–and content is being shared all day long, around the clock.
 There are many reasons why having a Social Media Strategy for your small business would be beneficial.
 The most basic reason to get involved in Social Media is to have the opportunity to engage with your customers more easily than leaving a comment card in a drop-box.
 With the use of Social Media, you can be responsive to your customers in a way unlike any other, and directly influence their perception of your company and brand image.

 Another great reason for getting into the Social Media game is having very direct customer insight.
-Making polls, or asking direct questions, gives you a giant chance to get feed-back about products or services.
+Making polls, or asking direct questions, gives you a giant chance to get feedback about products or services.
 Social Media doesn’t just benefit your company, but it is also there to help your customers.
 You can provide your customers with promotions, available to those if seen online, and this rewards them for their loyalty.
-This builds great customer rapport and will increase your customers appreciation of you as well!
+This builds great customer rapport and will increase your customers’ appreciation of you as well!
 Nothing beats interaction with customers, and let’s face the facts–your customers are definitely already online, understand Social Media basics and beyond, they’re just waiting for their favorite companies to jump on board!

 Social Media Basics | Tips To Consider

 If you are a beginner at Social Media, this Social Media Basics advice is aimed at you.
 It will help you on your way to forming a strong Social Media Marketing Plan, and give you more insight into what your customers are going to positively react to.
 These are just the basics of Social Media, but this will create a very strong foundation.
-Facebook

-- Facebook is a great place to start.A fanpage is an amazing start for any social media basic plan.
+- Facebook is a great place to start.
+A fan page is an amazing start for any social media basic plan.

 - So you have this great space available to you, put it to good use and fill it up!
 Fill in all of your information, creating a bio and any additional information about your products or services that would be helpful for customers, like business hours, contact info, and location.
 Those should be obvious.
 Don’t forget to include links to your other websites and a profile picture.

 - Upload more than just a profile picture.
-It’s nice for your customers to see and recognize your pretty logo, but what customers can relate to are just every day pictures, like photos from conferences, events, around the office and staff members, and even pictures of your products or services in action.
+It’s nice for your customers to see and recognize your pretty logo, but what customers can relate to are just everyday pictures, like photos from conferences, events, around the office and staff members, and even pictures of your products or services in action.

 - Another great tip is to share others’ content.
 Showing that you value other peoples’ opinions can say a lot to your customers and shows that you actually enjoy Social Media.
 It can also spark all kinds of conversation.
 It puts people a lot more at ease and inclined to add their opinion into the conversation.